ISSF 10 meter air pistol: Equipment

-For the 10 metre air pistol and air rifle disciplines match diabolo pellets are used.
-These pellets have wadcutter heads, meaning the front is (nearly) flat, that leave clean round holes in paper targets for easy scoring.
-Match pellets are offered in tins and more elaborate packagings that avoid deformation and other damage that could impair their uniformity.
+For the 10 metre air pistol and air rifle disciplines match, diabolo pellets are used.
+These pellets have wadcutter heads, meaning the front is (nearly) flat, which leave clean round holes in paper targets for easy scoring.
+Match pellets are offered in tins and more elaborate packages that avoid deformation and other damage that could impair their uniformity.
 Air gunners are encouraged to perform shooting group tests with their gun clamped in a machine rest to establish which particular match pellet type performs best for their particular air gun.
-To facilitate maximum performance out of various air guns the leading match pellet manufacturers produce pellets with graduated "head sizes", which means the pellets are offered with front diameters from 4.48 mm up to 4.51 mm.
+To facilitate maximum performance out of various air guns, the leading match pellet manufacturers produce pellets with graduated "head sizes", which means the pellets are offered with front diameters from 4.48 mm up to 4.51 mm.

 As in other ISSF pistol events, clothing that restricts the movement of joints for support is not allowed.
-Optical aids such as iris diaphragms or prescription glasses are allowed as long as they are not mounted on the pistol, which may only have open sights.
+Optical aids such as iris diaphragms or prescription glasses are allowed as long as they are not mounted on the pistol, which may have open sights only.
 Though shooting glasses are extremely customizable, most pairs contain three basic elements: a lens, a mechanical iris, and a blinder.
 These components work together to help shooters focus on both the faraway target and their gun's sights at the same time.
 Ear protection is recommended by the ISSF as well as by coaches, who sometimes stress their usefulness in shutting out distracting noise rather than their necessity for safety reasons (paramount in other shooting disciplines).

-It is each shooter's responsibility to get the pistol and shoes validated in a specific area, the equipment control, prior to starting the competition.
-To discourage shooters from lowering the trigger pull weight after passing the equipment control, random controls are conducted after the match.
+It is each shooter's responsibility to get his or her pistol and shoes validated in a specific area (the equipment control) prior to starting the competition.
+To discourage shooters from lowering the trigger pull weight after passing equipment control, random controls are conducted after the match.
 Failure to pass such controls results in immediate disqualification.